-This provision is consistent with Section 7-703-A of the New York State Village Law, which indicates that the purpose of a Planned Residential Development is to facilitate "economies of scale, creative architectural or planning concepts and open space preservation [that] may be achieved in furtherance of the village comprehensive plan."
-See N.Y.
-Village Law Section 7-703-A. In accordance with these policies, the Applicant proposed a Planned Residential Development that is 100 units less than the maximum permitted density because it would result in a development that would preserve and protect all of the key environmental features of the Project Site identified in the Village's Comprehensive Plan - i.e., the "100-year floodplain . . . several ponds and wetland systems and the club's proximity to the Long Island Sound."
+The Applicant proposed a Planned Residential Development that is 100 units less than the maximum permitted density, positing it would result in a development that would preserve and protect all of the key environmental features of the Project Site identified in the Village's Comprehensive Plan - i.e., the "100-year floodplain . . . several ponds and wetland systems and the club's proximity to the Long Island Sound."
 (Comprehensive Plan pg.
 63).
+The Planning Board would evaluate in its Findings Statement whether this position is supported by the data and technical assessments contained in the EIS.